 - Margaret still has Charles's copy of Sonnets from the Portuguese.

-- Colonel Potter references a practical joke in the OR at Charles's expense.
+- Colonel Potter references a practical joke in the OR at Charles's expense, which he now admits he only pretended to be angry about.

 - Hawkeye references B.J. nailing his boot to the floor.